 It's amazing how much of the content included in The Legend of Zelda: Breath of the Wild is entirely optional and can easily be missed on your first playthrough if you're not exploring off the beaten track.

-One of the coolest optional features involves the construction of an entire town, and it's also one of the longest quests in the game, requiring you to harvest resources and recruit townsfolk from all over Hyrule.
+One of the coolest optional features involves the construction of an entire town as part of the "From the Ground Up" side quest.
+It's also one of the longest quests in the game, requiring you to harvest resources and recruit townsfolk from all over Hyrule.

 Zelda: Breath of the Wild Tarrey Town Guide: Getting Started